Massachusetts Legislative Fellow Program

 The BSCES Legislative Fellows Program is open to any BSCES member who is a US citizen.
-The BSCES Selection Committee will also evaluate such factors as advanced degrees, registration as a Professional Engineer, involvement in BSCES and ASCE, public policy experience and professional experience.
-Additionally, applicants and the Selection Committee must also be sensitive to possible conflicts of interest.
+The BSCES Selection Committee evaluates such factors as advanced degrees, registration as a Professional Engineer, involvement in BSCES and ASCE, public policy experience and professional experience.

 APPLICATION REQUIREMENTS AND PROCESS

-Inquires for the next Legislative Fellows session are welcome at any time.
-The position application and application deadline will be posted well before the end of the prior session.
+Inquires for the next Legislative Fellow session are welcome at any time.
+The position application and application deadline will be posted before the beginning of the legislative session.

 We are now accepting applications for the 2015-2016 Legislative Fellow.
 A copy of the application can be downloaded here.
 Application submission deadline is October 31, 2014.

-Additionally, a successful applicant should be cognizant of many matters in nonscientific areas, demonstrate sensitivity in political, economic and social issues and have a strong interest in the solution of societal problems.
+Additionally, a successful applicant should be cognizant of many matters in nonscientific areas; demonstrate sensitivity on political, economic and social issues; and have a strong interest in the solution of societal problems.
 Other characteristics considered during selection are self-starting ability, awareness of one's own biases, and clear oral and written expression.
-The applicant and the selection committee must also be sensitive to possible conflict of interest concerns.
+The applicant and the Selection Committee must also be sensitive to possible conflict of interest concerns.

-BSCES will provide an annual stipend of $15,000 to the Legislative Fellow.
+BSCES will provide a stipend of $15,000 to the Legislative Fellow.
 BSCES welcomes support from the Fellow's employer and is willing to consider alternative arrangements.
-The Fellow will serve for the legislative year starting in February 2013 and ending in July 2014.
-In some cases, the Fellow may be able to hold a part-time position with a legislative office, but is to avoid even the appearance of a conflict.
+The Fellow will serve for the legislative year starting in February (beginning of legislative session) and ending in July of the following year (end of legislative session); approximately 18 months.
 BSCES is unable to provide any benefits and encourages BSCES Legislative Fellows to make arrangements with their employers.